 GATE 2021 Instrumentation Engineering Syllabus: The syllabus for all the 25 papers of GATE 2021 varies and is published by IIT Delhi on the official website of GATE 2021.
 The Instrumentation Engineering syllabus is accessible to the candidates on this page.
 Candidates will have to answer a total of 65 questions, out of which 55 questions will be based on the Instrumentation Engineering subject and the remaining 10 questions will be based on the General Aptitude section.
 Candidates can check the IN syllabus from this page.

-GATE Syllabus for Instrumentation Engineering (IN).
+GATE 2021 Instrumentation Engineering Syllabus

 Calculus: Mean value theorems, theorems of integral calculus, partial derivatives, maxima and minima, multiple integrals, Fourier series, vector identities, line, surface and volume integrals, Stokes, Gauss and Green’s theorems.

-Differential equations: First order equation (linear and nonlinear), higher order linear differential equations with constant coefficients, method of variation of parameters, Cauchy’s and Euler’s equations, initial and boundary value problems, solution of partial differential equations: variable separable method.
+Differential equations: First order equation (linear and nonlinear), second order linear differential equations with constant coefficients, method of variation of parameters, Cauchy’s and Euler’s equations, initial and boundary value problems, solution of partial differential equations: variable separable method.